-Thirteen weeks ended Twenty-six weeks ended (\$ in millions) just 1, 020 Α ugust 3, 2019 A ugust 1, 2020 A August 3, 2019 Provision for income taxes \$ 25 \$ 25 \$ 30 \$ 87 Effective tax rate 35.4 % ) 29.5 % (85.5)% 27.2 %
+Thirteen weeks ended Thirty-nine weeks ended October 31, Νον November 2, October 31, vember 2, (\$ in millions) 2 020 2019 2020 2019 Provision for income taxes \$ 104 \$ 46 \$ 134 \$ 133 Effective tax rate 28.2 %) 27.0 % 40.1 % 27.1 %

 We regularly assess the adequacy of our provisions for income tax contingencies in accordance with applicable authoritative guidance on accounting for income taxes.
 As a result, we may adjust the reserves for unrecognized tax benefits considering new facts and developments, such as changes to interpretations of relevant tax law, assessments from taxing authorities, settlements with taxing authorities, and lapses of statutes of limitation.
-The changes in the tax reserves were not significant for any of the periods presented.
+During the thirteen weeks ended October 31, 2020, we recognized a benefit of \$2 million due to expiration of a statute of limitation.
+The changes in tax reserves related to other periods were not significant.

-The effective tax rates for the thirteen and twenty-six weeks ended August 1, 2020 were adversely affected by valuation allowances related to losses in certain foreign jurisdictions.
-Additionally, the tax rate was negatively affected by a tax charge related to the revaluation of certain intellectual property rights pursuant to a non-U.S. advance pricing agreement.
-During the thirteen weeks ended August 1, 2020, due to an improved financial outlook, we reduced the \$27 million tax charge recognized in the first quarter of 2020 by \$2 million.
-During the twenty-six weeks ended August 1, 2020, we recognized a \$2 million tax benefit for the reversal of a withholding tax accrual that is no longer required.
+The effective tax rates for the thirteen and thirty-nine weeks ended October 31, 2020 were adversely affected by valuation allowances related to losses in certain foreign jurisdictions.
+Additionally, the tax rate was negatively affected by a \$27 million tax charge recorded during the first quarter of 2020 related to the revaluation of certain intellectual property rights pursuant to a non-U.S. advance pricing agreement.

+During the second and third quarter of 2020, we performed quarterly valuations and due to the improved financial outlook we reduced the charge by \$2 million and \$1 million, respectively.

-For the thirteen weeks ended August 3, 2019, the Company recorded a tax expense of \$2 million for an adjustment to US tax on foreign income attributable to 2017 U.S. tax reform.
-For the twenty-six weeks ended August 3, 2019, the Company recognized a tax benefit of \$3 million due to an adjustment to a foreign tax credit valuation allowance.
+For the thirty-nine weeks ended November 2, 2019, we recorded tax expense of \$2 million for an adjustment to U.S. tax on foreign income attributable to U.S. tax reform, as well as a tax benefit of \$3 million due to an adjustment to a foreign tax credit valuation allowance.

-Excluding the above-mentioned discrete items, the effective tax rates for the thirteen and twenty-six weeks ended August 1, 2020 increased, as compared with the corresponding prior-year periods, primarily due to the change in the mix of domestic and foreign earnings and losses.
+Excluding the above-mentioned discrete items, the effective tax rates for the thirteen and thirty-nine weeks ended October 31, 2020 increased, as compared with the corresponding prior-year periods, primarily due to the change in the mix of domestic and foreign earnings and losses.